lsst-dm/dmtn-149/index.rst

  - A monitoring container, which provides a web-based UI verify that the stream is being fully handled
  - An injector container, which hosts a command that sends data to the broker
+ - A demonstrative consumer container, which receives alerts and merely prints the number it has consumed; users could potentially modify this for their own code

 The Kafka broker and monitoring containers will be addressable from the host running the containers so that the user can consume the stream and check metrics